LeeFred3042U/Neythaleon/README.md

-# OceanScope
+# Neythaleon

-OceanScope is a Python-based pipeline designed to ingest `.parquet` data from the Ocean Biodiversity Information System (OBIS) into a PostgreSQL-compatible database.
-It features chunked ingestion, automatic fallback for failed inserts, performance logging, and flexible environment configuration.
+**Neythaleon** is an energy-aware marine observability toolkit focused on ingesting, monitoring, and visualizing ocean biodiversity datasets.
+Originally developed using IndOBIS Kochi region data later to OBIS, it emphasizes sustainable data engineering using DuckDB, Pandas, GeoPandas, and PostgreSQL (Neon).

+> *“The Eye Below Logs Everything.”*

 ---

-## 🚀 Features
+## Features

-- 🔄 **Chunked ingestion** of large `.parquet` datasets using DuckDB
+- 🔹 Ingest `.parquet` datasets with fallback support
-- 🧱 **Row-level fallback** on bulk insert failure
-- ⚙️ **Environment-based config** via `.env`
-- 📊 **Performance metrics**: CPU, memory, rows/sec, etc.
-- 🪵 **Structured logging** to both console and file
+- 🔹 Track latency, nulls, and data volume in real time
+- 🔹 Plot marine biodiversity using Folium + Matplotlib
+- 🔹 Run on limited hardware — optimized for edge cases

 ---